-Section 2: Policy and Potential
+Section 2: Policy and Potential - background for the LoCloud project

 Potential for up-take of cloud computing by SMEs in the EU

 According to the report "Quantitative Estimates of the demand for Cloud Computing in Europe and the Likely Barriers to uptake", the market for public cloud services is growing strongly in Europe.
 However, overall adoption and usage of cloud services remain somewhat behind the United States.
 Small and medium sized enterprises (SMEs) have been slower to take up cloud computing than large enterprises: